aaquib90/livequest/README.md

   - `data-order` can be `newest` or `oldest`.
 - Embeds fetch `/api/embed/:id/feed`, subscribe to `/api/embed/:id/sse`, and fall back to polling with `data-mode="native"` handled by a Shadow DOM renderer.
 - Analytics pings occur automatically via `/api/embed/:id/track` and feed into Supabase tables.

+### Sponsorships & Monetisation
+- Sponsor slots live on each liveblog and can be reused across coverage to keep brand assets consistent.
+- Slots support status windows (`scheduled`, `active`, `completed`), optional logos, CTA URLs, affiliate codes, and layout presets.
+- The embed tracks impressions and clicks automatically, syncing data to `sponsor_impressions` and `sponsor_clicks` for 30-day reporting.
+- Account and liveblog analytics expose CTR, impressions, and click totals so partners see performance in real time.

+### Push Notifications
+- Embed readers can opt into browser push notifications (service worker served from `/push-sw.js`).
+- Configure `NEXT_PUBLIC_VAPID_PUBLIC_KEY`, `VAPID_PRIVATE_KEY`, and `VAPID_SUBJECT` for web-push support.
+- Publishing an update triggers push payloads automatically; manual broadcasts are available via `POST /api/liveblogs/{id}/broadcast/notify`.

 ### Discord Broadcasts
 - Add a Discord webhook URL in the Livequest settings to mirror updates to a channel (`discord_webhook_url` inside `settings`).